sdsc-ordes/quitsh/README.md

 #### Runner System

-- Steps within targets are executed by **runners**, which act as reusable replacements for traditional build/tooling scripts.
+- Steps within targets are executed by **runners**, which are written by you in Go and act as reusable replacements for traditional build/tooling scripts.
 - Runners can have custom YAML configuration options specified per component in `.component.yaml`.